-Gluten Free Black Eyed Brownies are a lot like black bean brownies, but made with black eyed peas, which have a fraction of the calories and carbs compared to black bean brownies.
+Black-Eyed Pea Gluten-Free Brownies are a lot like black bean brownies but made with black-eyed peas.
+These brownies have fewer calories and carbs than the popular black bean brownies.
 Eat them on New Year’s Day for good luck…or any day, because they’re delish!

 About these brownies…I had never heard of using black-eyed peas as a brownie ingredient…but black bean brownies were all over Pinterest.
 So, why not?